 - No FAFSA/Alternative State Application Required

 Tuition and Fee Waivers at UIC John Marshall Law School

 UIC John Marshall Law School is a self-supporting college that does not receive any direct state appropriations.
 Accordingly, students who are also employees of the University of Illinois system are not eligible to receive tuition and fee waivers from UIC John Marshall based on their employment status.
 University of Illinois employees may be eligible to be considered for merit-based scholarships awarded by the Law School under the same eligibility requirements as other law school students.

 Students with assistantship appointments may qualify to have tuition and some fees waived.
 To be eligible, the assistantship must be between 25%-67% and cover at least 91 continuous days of the fall or spring semesters (41 days for summer appointments).
 Visit the Human Resources website for more information.
 Students receive a monthly stipend from their hiring department that varies according to hours worked.
 Students must maintain enrollment in at least 8 credit hours for fall and spring and 3 hours for summer.
 For more information, see the Graduate College website.

-Students must report waivers to SFAS upon receiving their electronic award letter.
+Students must report waivers to SFAS upon receiving their electronic financial aid notification.